IELuomus/extractiontool/docs/database.md

 tesserakti
 =====

-Tables here map almost one-to-one from Tesseract tab-separated-file output.
+Tables here map almost one-to-one from Tesseract tab-separated-values (data) output.

 Recognized regions are part of each other in the logical groups as well as coordinates.